trapexit/mergerfs/mkdocs/docs/faq/technical_behavior_and_limitations.md

 mergerfs is a multithreaded application in order to handle requests from the kernel concurrently.
-Each FUSE message has a header with certain details about the request include the process ID (pid) of the requestion application, the process' effective user id (uid), and group id (gid).
+Each FUSE message has a header with certain details about the request include the process ID (pid) of the requesting application, the process' effective user id (uid), and group id (gid).
 To ensure proper POSIX filesystem behavior and security mergerfs must change its identity to match that of the requester when performing the core filesystem function on the